bansal01yash/Triton-Inference-server-Use/model-setup.md

   $ curl localhost:8000/v2/models/<model name>/config
 ```
 Triton only generates the minimal portion of the model configuration.
 You must still provide the optional portions of the model configuration by editing the config.pbtxt file.

+More details regarding the model configuration can be found in the Triton Inference Server[docs](https://github.com/triton-inference-server/server/blob/main/docs/model_configuration.md#model-configuration)